![]() |

 proceed with a patent application is to conduct a patentability

-search using a comprehensive database of the United States Patent and Trademark Office patents.
+search using a comprehensive database of the U. S. Patent Office patents.
 The inventor first discloses his invention to

 us and then we, or an associate, will conduct